Liga Dominicana de Fútbol: History

-Prior to the league's establishment, football in the Dominican Republic is only played in amateur level, partly due to football not being the top sport among Dominicans, who are more inclined to baseball and basketball.
+Prior to the league's establishment, football in the Dominican Republic was only played in a semi-pro level.

 To address the issue and to raise the status of football in the country, the Dominican Football Federation has decided to implement the idea of a new professional league in the country, to attract more people into the sport.
 Thus, the Liga Dominicana de Fútbol was approved, as an attempt to raise the country's football profile.
 The first season began in 2014.

+Jarabacoa FC gets Relegated for the 2024 Season

+On 2 February 2024, the Official Jarabacoa FC account on X announced they will not participate in the 2024 season in desire to maintain and improve their turf along with general improvements to their Stadium.
+The 2024 season will feature the previous 8 teams from the 2023 season.

 Competition format

 In the first three installments, each team played 18 matches in the regular season with the 4 teams with most points qualifying for the playoffs.
 The champion was decided in a single-legged final.

-The 2018 season wil grew from 10 to 12 teams with the arrival of San Francisco de Macoris (Atlético) and Bayaguana (Inter).
-Since Delfines from the Eastern part of the country joined, the LDF now have a team in each of the seven provinces and the National District, and the only professional league with a team in the South region San Cristóbal.
+The 2018 season grew from 10 to 12 teams with the arrival of San Francisco de Macoris (Atlético) and Bayaguana (Inter).
+Since Delfines from the Eastern part of the country joined, the LDF now had a team in each of the seven provinces and the National District, and the only professional league with a team in the South region San Cristóbal.

-The tournament will feature 132 regular series matches.
-Each team will play 22 games in the regular phase (instead of the 18 of the first three editions), the six highest scoring will advance to the second phase, where they will play one against all in a round.
-The best four will advance to a semi-final with round-trip matches and the winners will play the championship in a single match, which extends the league calendar to 152 matches from 95 in 2017.
+The tournament featured 132 regular series matches.
+Each team played 22 games in the regular phase (instead of the 18 of the first three editions), and the six highest scoring advanced to the second phase, where they played one against all in a round.
+The best four then advanced to a semi-final with round-trip matches.
+The winners had a championship in a single match, which extends the league calendar to 152 matches from 95 in 2017.